lino-framework/lino/docs/tutorials/polls/mysite/index.rst

     Installed 13 object(s) from 1 fixture(s)
     INFO Lino initdb done ('demo',) on database C:\mysite\polls\test.db.

+- Read more about :doc:`/tutorials/dumpy`
+  if you haven't done that yet.

 Now we are ready to start the development web server on our project.

 Starting the web interface